manvimadandotai/Computer_Vision_Roadmap/README.md

 # Computer_Vision_Roadmap
-This repository contains my experiements with Computer Vision.
-It documents my learnings from various computer vision algorithms.
+This repository documents my experimentation as I explore Computer Vision algorithms and deep learning for computer vision.